OpenArabicPE/journal_al-manar/README.md

             + replace: `$1"section"$2`
         2. XSLT: wrap the entire content of these `<div>`s in `<div type="item" subtype="article">`
 - empty notes

+## entity linking

+- [x] fix/debug the linking code: even though I added originally missing periodicals to the authority file, the linking algorithm does not find titles such as "أوقيانوس"

 # named entities
 ## periodicals